shub1504/Networking-Keywords/README.md

 **10. TAP:**  A TAP stands for network TAP and refers to a virtual network interface tht operates at the link layer of the OSI model.
 It allows for the interception of network traffic in a way that can be useful for various networking applicataions,including VPN and packet analysis.

 **11. Open VSwitch:**  Its is a open source viertual switch designed for network automtion and managed in a virtualized environment.
 It enables communication between VM and integrates with various HYPERVISOR and cloud platform.

+**12. Subnets:**  A subnet (short for subnetwork) is a smaller, logically segmented portion of a larger network.
+It is used to divide a network into smaller, manageable sections.
+Each subnet has its own range of IP addresses, which helps in reducing traffic and improving performance and security within a larger network.

+**13. Load Balancer:**  A load balancer is a device or software that distributes network or application traffic across multiple servers to ensure no single server becomes overwhelmed.
+It improves performance, increases reliability, and ensures high availability of applications.

+**14. CDN (Content Delivery Network):**  A Content Delivery Network (CDN) is a system of distributed servers designed to deliver web content (e.g., images, videos, webpages) to users based on their geographic location.
+CDNs help improve the speed, performance, and reliability of web applications by caching content closer to users.

+**15. CNI(Container Network Interface):**  CNI stands for Container Network Interface.
+It is a specification and set of libraries used to manage networking for containerized applications (like those running in Kubernetes or Docker).
+CNI allows containers to communicate with each other and with external networks.